barklund/ariadne/public/tabs/README.md

 Do you want each tab to have its own open state regardless of the other tabs?
 This means that you can have multiple or even zero open tabs at any time.

+Note that if you support this mode, you inevitably also need to have separate focus and selection support, as you cannot have _focus follows selection_ while allowing keyboard users to open multiple tabs.

 ### Tab deletion

 Do you want users to be able to delete a tab?